aurorasmiles/WorldGuardDocs/source/developer/regions/managers.rst

     RegionManager regions = container.get(world);

 .. tip::
-    See :doc:`../native-objects` for how to covert Bukkit worlds.
+    See :doc:`../native-objects` for how to convert Bukkit worlds.

 .. warning::
     The returned value **may be null** if region support is disabled or region data failed to load.
 WorldGuard may periodically attempt to load the data again.